krasimir/blog-posts/2018/StoryAboutReact/post.md

 `);
 ```

-We send the store's state as a global variable `__APP_STATE` which the client-side code is responsible to look after.
-Our reducer changes a little bit.
+We send the store's state as a global variable `__APP_STATE` which the client-side code is responsible to look for.
+Our reducer changes a little bit too.
 We have a function `getInitialState` which we have to update:

 ```js
 function getInitialState() {